A new generation of bio-based plastics from renewable European raw materials

 PLA is already an important alternative to fossil-based plastics, but its current performance is still limited in some applications.
 Standard PLA can be too rigid or brittle, and it does not always provide enough heat resistance, flexibility or long-term durability for demanding industrial uses.

 SUPREME-PILOTS addresses these limitations by developing improved PLA-based copolymers.
 Copolymers are plastics made from more than one type of chemical building block, which makes it possible to fine-tune their properties.
 In this project, PLA is combined with advanced bio-based components such as polyester-polyols and bio-based PTMG.
 These ingredients help adjust the final material’s flexibility, toughness, resistance and processability.
-Bio-based PTMG (Bio-PTMG) is a plant-derived version of PTMG (polytetramethylene ether glycol), a premium polyether polyol.
+Bio-based PTMG (Bio-PTMG) is a plant-derived version of polytetramethylene ether glycol (PTMG), a premium polyether polyol.
 It acts as a primary raw material to manufacture high-performance polyurethane, spandex, synthetic leather, and polyester resins.

 What makes it different